Contrast-Security-OSS/docs/content/admin/policy_mgmt/AssessRules.md

 ## How It Works

 Contrast provides out-of-the-box rules that can be applied to your applications.
-Each rule is categorized with a severity as well as a description to provide more information.

-Enabling an Assess Rule is as simple as flipping a switch from the application overview page.
-Organization or Rules Admins can configure Assess Rules from the **Policy Management** page, where you can see how the rules are being applied across your portfolio.
+Organization or Rules Admins can configure Assess Rules and also see the rules applied across your portfolio from the **Policy Management** page or an application's details page.
+Each rule is categorized with a Severity and Description to provide more information in the Asses Rules grid.

-## Set Up Assess Rules
+## Set Up Rules

 ### Policy Management